Tojuro/kata-pencil-durability/README.md

+## Notes  This fork uses C#/.NET Core with XUnit for unit testing.
+I used this Kata, in part, to familiarize myself with XUnit.
+The tests should run in the default Visual Studio test runner.

 # Pencil Durability Kata
 The purpose of the Pencil Durability Kata is to write code to simulate, first coarsely and then more faithfully, an ordinary graphite pencil.
 It includes writing and editing text, point degradation, using the eraser, and sharpening the pencil.
 The point of this kata is to provide a larger-than-trivial exercise that can be used to practice TDD.
 A significant portion of the effort will be in determining which tests should be written and, more importantly, written next.